 Besides bringing order to the sometimes chaotic data landscape of buy-and-build investments, it also sets those companies up to leverage the coming AI analytics tools.
 Power BI, for example, has a Q&A function that is likely to see massive improvement as Microsoft brings more of OpenAI’s technology to their software.
 Companies integrating their data now will be able to take advantage of these technological advances as soon as they become available, potentially giving them an advantage over their competitors who haven’t done the same.

 Important note: Your ability to effectively leverage AI depends on clean underlying data.
-As you're planning, read our point of view on investing in data fundamentals before pursuing AI and our interview with CTO Andy Scott
+As you're planning, read our point of view on investing in data fundamentals before pursuing AI and our interviews with CTO Andy Scott and CIO John Manzanares.

 1. For buy-and-build companies, quick consolidation of data across business units, source systems, and subsidiaries into a data lake can greatly speed access to valuable insights.